alumina-lang/alumina/MISSING.md

   - Right now there is not even a good error message to say that this is not supported, just a cryptic "unbound placeholder" during mono
 - Recursive local functions lead to stack overflow as mono monomorphizes them over and over again.
 The local item handling for functions was designed for lambdas that cannot be recursive (without indirection)
 - Macros cannot define local items or use anonymous function.
 This is quite bad and should be fixed.
-- Promoting all variables to function scope is a bit of a unique feature of Alumina and I like it (comes in quite handy for autoref - can take an address of any rvalue and defer), but it may inhibit some optimizations downstream.
 - `if opt.is_some { opt.inner }` and  `if res.is_ok() { res.unwrap() }` do not spark joy.
 Full pattern matching is overkill, but this is very common and
   deserves a better idiom.
 - a coherent story for operator overloading